xljiulang/MemoryExtensions/README.md

 ## MemoryExtensions
-High performance buffer types as ArrayPool,IArrayOwner<T>,BufferWriter<T>,and Slice extension for IMemoryOwner<T>
+High performance buffer types such as ArrayPool,IArrayOwner<T>,BufferWriter<T>,and Slice extension for IMemoryOwner<T>

 ### ArrayPool